golmschenk/qusi/docs/source/tutorials/basic_transit_identification_with_prebuilt_components.md

 python examples/transit_finite_dataset_test.py
 ```

 This will run the network on the test data, producing the metrics that are requested in the file.
+The binary accuracy is ratio of the total number of correctly labeled results (both positive and negative) to all results.
+The binary cross entropy is a loss function that is a measurement of the difference between the predicted labels and actual labels.

 Now you will learn about how to construct your own training data for your own neural network.
 Open basic_transit_identification_dataset_construction.md and continue there.